 A major symptom of Alzheimer’s disease is difficulty communicating.
 Consider signing your senior up for speech therapy classes so that they can strengthen their neural connections and their speech skills too.

-Contact us today and see what we can do for you and your loved ones!
+Contact us today by clicking the button below, and see what we can do for you and your loved ones!